 Much of the decommissioning programme will require innovative approaches, and create new challenges for the supply chain.
 By successfully managing these challenges, the UK can become a world-leader in the decommissioning market, with significant potential for exports of products and services.

-In many cases, systems and products for decommissioning are of a size and complexity similar to those for new reactors, and the manufacturing quality requirements are similarly stringent.
+In many cases, systems and products for decommissioning are of a size and complexity similar to those for new nuclear power plant, and the manufacturing quality requirements are similarly stringent.
 Companies which can secure a place in the decommissioning supply chain will be well placed to enter the new build programme, and vice versa.
-Key areas for shared expertise include mechanical components and fabrications across all quality levels.
+Key areas for shared expertise include mechanical components and fabrications.

 Nuclear Decommissioning Authority

 The UK decommissioning programme is the responsibility of the Nuclear Decommissioning Authority (NDA), a non-departmental government body created in 2004.
-The NDA owns 19 sites across the UK previously controlled by the United Kingdom Atomic Energy Authority (UKAEA, now part of BEIS) and British Nuclear Fuels Ltd (BNFL, now abolished).
+The NDA owns 17 sites across the UK previously controlled by the United Kingdom Atomic Energy Authority (UKAEA, now a non-departmental public body focusing on fusion power) and British Nuclear Fuels Ltd (BNFL, recently revived as the shell company for Great British Nuclear).
 These sites include both operational and non-operational civil nuclear reactors, fuel processing plants, storage sites and former research facilities.

-- Magnox Ltd – Berkeley, Gloucestershire; Bradwell, Essex; Chapelcross, Dumfries; Dungeness A, Kent; Hinkley Point A, Somerset; Hunterston A, Ayrshire; Oldbury, Gloucestershire; Sizewell A, Suffolk; Trawsfynydd, Snowdonia; Wylfa, Anglesey; plus the former research sites at Harwell, Oxfordshire, and Winfrith, Dorset.
+- Nuclear Restoration Services (formerly Magnox) – responsible for the former Magnox plant at Berkeley, Gloucestershire; Bradwell, Essex; Chapelcross, Dumfries; Dungeness A, Kent; Hinkley Point A, Somerset; Hunterston A, Ayrshire; Oldbury, Gloucestershire; Sizewell A, Suffolk; Trawsfynydd, Snowdonia; Wylfa, Anglesey; plus Dounreay and the former research sites at Harwell, Oxfordshire, and Winfrith, Dorset.
+Magnox is also taking responsibility for the AGR fleet as it retires over 2020–30.

-The NDA is also responsible for scrutinising the decommissioning plans for the eight operational nuclear power stations owned by EDF Energy, and advises the government on decommissioning plans and cost estimates for nuclear new build.
-It has an annual budget for 2019–20 of £3.1 billion, including £902 million commercial income.
+The NDA is also responsible for scrutinising the decommissioning plans for the operational nuclear power stations owned by EDF, and advises the government on decommissioning plans and cost estimates for nuclear new build.

 Supply chain structure

-The UK’s decommissioning programme is worth around £1.8 billion a year to the supply chain.
-The NDA works with around 3,000 direct suppliers, and is committed to spending at least 31 per cent of its budget with SMEs.
+The NDA spends around £1.9 billion a year with its supply chain, over half of its total budget.
+The NDA works with around 3,000 direct suppliers and, in line with government targets, is committed to spending a third of its budget with SMEs.

 The NDA aims to clean up its sites in a safe and cost-effective manner by encouraging innovation and contractor expertise among its suppliers.
-It is actively seeking to develop the decommissioning supply chain to deliver further value for money, identify risks, and eliminate duplication of costs across its estate.
+It is actively seeking to develop the decommissioning supply chain through its four component organisations, to deliver further value for money, identify risks, and eliminate duplication of costs across its estate.

-The NDA sets the policy framework across its sites, but the individual SLCs are responsible for implementation.
-The SLCs manage their own procurement and supply chain initiatives, including information sharing, supplier days and meet-the-buyer events.
+The NDA sets the policy framework across its sites, but the individual organisations are responsible for implementation and manage their own procurement and supply chain initiatives such as information sharing, supplier days and meet-the-buyer events.

-Each of the SLCs is generally considered as a Tier One contractor to the NDA.
-Typically, a Tier Two company will hold a direct contract with the SLC and manage relationships with Tier Three and Four suppliers.
+Each of the four component organisations is generally considered as a Tier One contractor to the NDA.
+Typically, a Tier Two company will hold a direct contract with the relevant organisation (such as Sellafield or Magnox) and manage relationships with Tier Three and Four suppliers.

 The NDA operates a Supply Chain Charter across its nuclear decommissioning sites, with the aim of fostering working relations across the estate’s supply chain.
 Suppliers are encouraged to sign up to a set of principles encouraging mutually beneficial and rewarding relationships.
 The Nuclear AMRC is a signatory.